Skip to content Skip to footer

 Due to the high volume of demand, with not enough staff to manage this, GP surgeries have had to alter their method of access for patients to allow safe, quick access for all.

-Many now offer telephone or online appointments in the first instance to ensure those who need to be physically seen aren’t put at increased risk.
+Many now offer telephone or online appointments in the first instance to help manage high volumes, with patients be given a face to face appointment when both the patient and the clinician feels this would be most appropriate.
 Chatting with a clinician over the phone or online gives many patients the ability to address any health and wellbeing concerns without having to see the clinician face to face.
 If your clinician needs to see you they will arrange an appointment for you to attend the surgery.

 Whilst sometimes it can feel that the primary care teams are putting up barriers to you seeing the clinicians, access has been altered so that they can support their patients in the most efficient manner.